-Phishing and Malware Protection works by checking the sites that you visit against lists of reported phishing and malware sites.
+Phishing and Malware Protection works by checking the sites that you visit against lists of reported phishing, unwanted software and malware sites.
 These lists are automatically downloaded and updated every 30 minutes or so when the Phishing and Malware Protection features are enabled.
 The technical details of the safe-browsing protocol are also publicly available.

 What information is sent to Mozilla or its partners when Phishing and Malware Protection are enabled?